intanlogiclab/EmployeeWorkingHourCalculator/README.md

     4. The total times then will be displayed on the output screen.

-After the total time was displayed, the user will be asked if he /she wished to run the program or the otherwise.
+After the total time was displayed, the user will be asked if he /she wished to run the program again or not.
 The program will run again if the input entered by the user is either a 'y' or 'Y'.
 Otherwise, a message " Terminating the program..." will be displayed on the screen.